-BOARD OF DIRECTORS

-SENIOR LEADERSHIP Mark Wee, Group CEO

-ADVISOR John Ko Independent Director

-COMMITTEE: Jasvinder Kaur Group Head of Communications, Wellness and ESG

-GRI Certified

-Tan Kia Joon Project Management

-Overlooking ESD (Environmentally sustainable design) buildings and development

-Ong Jiin Shan Project Development Division

-Redevelopment of The Andaman Langkawi

-Nana Pardianawati Director of HR & Admin, Treasure Bay Bintan

-WORKING COMMITTEES
+BOARD OF DIRECTORS SENIOR LEADERSHIP Mark Wee Liang Yee Group CEO ADVISOR John Ko Wai Seng Independent Director COMMITTEE: Tan Kia Joon Project Management Overlooking ESD (Environmentally sustainable design) buildings and development Ong Jiin Shan Project Development Division Redevelopment of The Andaman Langkawi Pardianawati Director of HR & Admin, Treasure Bay Bintan WORKING COMMITTEES

-Consist of sustainability champions on the ground, consisting of passionate individuals who volunteer or are appointed by HODs as or appointed by HODs as marshals, OSHA committees, Sports & Recreation Clubs etc. On the operations level, the working committees are to obtain the sustainability agenda and KPI's from the Steering Committee and plan, execute, monitor and report the performance of the action plans to the Steering Committee by compiling and submitting information, data, photos, etc. from all relevant departments promptly to the Secretariat for the preparation of the annual Sustainability Report.
+Consist of sustainability champions on the ground, consisting of passionate individuals who volunteer or are appointed by HODs as or appointed by HODs as marshals, OSHA committees, Sports & Recreation Clubs etc.

+On the operations level, the working committees are to obtain the sustainability agenda and KPI's from the Steering Committee and plan, execute, monitor, and report the performance of the action plans to the Steering Committee by compiling and submitting information, data, photos, etc. from all relevant departments promptly to the Secretariat for the preparation of the annual Sustainability Report.